 Question 2: If GraphQL is being used in production which of the following applies (select all that apply):

-Knowing how we used GraphQL within our own company we were curious to see how others used and whether the uses varied with the size of the company.
-What we found was that out of the 93% of companies who were currently using GraphQL in production a majority was using it for external applications.
+Knowing how we used GraphQL within our own company we were curious to see how others used it and whether the uses varied with the size of the company.
+What we found was that out of the 93% of companies who were currently using GraphQL in production a majority was using it for external facing applications.

 One of the primary advantages of GraphQL is that it can speed up front-end development velocity.
 If companies are looking for a way to run through quicker product iterations, GraphQL can facilitate that.
 Quicker product iterations are powerful when focused on user experience for customers, thus making GraphQL desirable for external, user-focused applications.
 You can read more about the expectations vs outcomes in our first series article.

 Question 3: What protocol did you use before you migrated to GraphQL: REST, SOAP, RPC, or a combination of these?

 To grasp the development journey of our survey takers, we wanted to know which technologies they had moved from.
 It was fairly clear that out of the 30+ companies surveyed that most migrated from a RESTful protocol.
 Please note that we received no answers for SOAP or RPC.

 Our team has found that relying solely on GraphQL is not always realistic.
 Sometimes protocols like REST handle performance or implementation details better.
 It is common for companies to rely on multiple API protocols, and for that reason the ability of GraphQL to unify disparate endpoints has exciting potential.
 For many frontend targeted use cases, GraphQL can act as the single source of truth for an application’s information no matter where the underlying business logic or data is housed.